rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/index.md

 - **Spiritual Strike.** You can spend a movement action and 1 PM to use a Spiritual Weapon Attack Pre-requisites: *5th level Spelgard*.

 - **Spiritual Magic.** Whenever you cast a Spell or Ability with a range of touch or self, you can cast it through your Spiritual Weapon. (isso inclui curar pelas mãos e auras)<br>

-- **Magically Powered.** Whenver you cast a spell of first circle or higher, you can spend another 2PM to perform a Spiritual Weapon Attack as a free action.

 {{pageNumber,auto}}
 \page